M.Phil in Chinese Studies

 Designed for those with a global mindset, this intensive taught Master's degree in Chinese Studies offers a unique opportunity for you to engage deeply and critically with China today, and provides a solid and rigorous grounding for your career aspirations.
 Delivered by expert faculty as well as regular guest speakers, this programme will develop the skills necessary to suceed in an international environment.
 It is available as a one-year, full-time programme or a two-year, part-time programme.

 - Elite, tailor-made programme

-- Flexible design shaped by your interests and Chinese language ability
+- Flexible design shaped by your career interests and Chinese language ambitions

-- Small class size, taught by world-class scholars
+- Small class size, taught by world-class faculty

 - Regular guest experts invited to speak from business, trade and industry

 - The chance to study at a premier university in the heart of vibrant Dublin